Methods

 The Urban Climate data theme includes three data layers:

-• Flood susceptibility indicate areas that is prone to flooding.
+- Flood susceptibility indicate areas that are prone to flooding.
 This data layer comes from Natural Resources Canada's Flood Susceptibility Index, which used machine learning algorithms to predict how likely areas are to flood based on patterns of major Canadian flood events since the 1970s.
-The dataset is produced at a 30 m spatial resolution and averaged within dissemination block polygons.
-Values close to 0 indicate there is low susceptibility to flooding and values close to 100 show areas that are the most susceptible to flooding.
+The dataset is produced at a 30 m spatial resolution.
+Only areas within 30 m of buildings were used to assess flood susceptibility.
+The average flood susceptibility across all buildings is reported.
+Values close to 0 indicate low susceptibility to flooding and values close to 100 show areas that are the most susceptible to flooding.
+Building footprints were retrieved from Microsoft Bing Maps V1.1 (2019).
+Statistics Canada Open Database of Buildings V2.0 (2019) was used for dissemination blocks that had buildings where Microsoft Bing Maps did not.

 The Community Amenities data theme includes four data layers:

-• Retail and services is the number of retail and services outlets such as stores, restaurants, malls, professional services, pharmacies and banks within a 1 km radius.
-Retail and services amenities were extracted from the OpenStreetMap database in November 2022.
+- Retail and services is the number of retail and services outlets such as stores, restaurants, malls, professional services, pharmacies and banks within a 1 km walk.
+The average number of retail and service outlets within a 1 km street network distance of all buildings within the dissemination block is reported.
+Retail and service amenities were extracted from the OpenStreetMap database in November 2022.
+Walking routes were determined using transportation data from OpenStreetMap.
+Building footprints were retrieved from Microsoft Bing Maps in January 2023.

-• Healthy food outlets is the number of fresh food outlets such as supermarkets, groceries, delis, butchers, markets, fishmongers and bakeries within a 1 km radius.
+- Healthy food outlets is the number of fresh food outlets such as supermarkets, groceries, delis, butchers, markets, fishmongers and bakeries within a 1 km walk.
+The average number of healthy food outlets within a 1 km street network distance of all buildings within the dissemination block is reported.
 Healthy food outlet amenities were extracted from the OpenStreetMap database in November 2022.
+Walking routes were determined using transportation data from OpenStreetMap.
+Building footprints were retrieved from Microsoft Bing Maps in January 2023.

 The Parks and Recreation data theme includes three data layers: